shakesBeardZ/neurips-2025-rebuttal/reviewer_4.md

 ### 7. Loss function parameters for class-balanced loss

+We thank the reviewer for this important point.
+In our loss function ablation (Table 4), we evaluated several standard and class-balanced variants.
+Below we detail the exact configurations used:

+* **Cross-Entropy Loss:** PyTorch’s default `nn.CrossEntropyLoss()`.
+* **Focal Loss:** We follow Lin et al. (ICCV 2017), using `γ = 2`, `α = 0.25`, as proposed in their RetinaNet paper for addressing class imbalance.
-We used the implementation from Cui et al. (2019) with `β = 0.9999` and effective number-based reweighting.
-These settings will be added to the Supplementary Material for reproducibility.
+* **Class-Balanced Cross-Entropy:** Based on Cui et al. (CVPR 2019), with `β = 0.9999`, using effective number-based reweighting.
+* **Class-Balanced Focal Loss:** Also based on Cui et al., using `β = 0.9999`, `γ = 2`.

+These settings were selected based on best practices from the literature and are now included in the Supplementary Material for full reproducibility.
+We appreciate the reviewer’s attention to detail, and we will make sure all loss configurations are clearly described in the final version.

 ### 8. Figure S9 confusion matrix